lars-wobus/unity-essential-core/EssentialCore/Assets/Essential/Core/Scripts/Memory/README.md

 ## Footnotes:
 1) Preliminary name - if you know a better name or similar solutions, then please let me know it.
 2) Thats also the reason why the <i>Originator</i> and <i>Caretaker</i> are ordinary classes.
+3) This would also mean to return to the original structure of <i>Memento</i> pattern .